 \section{Abstract}

 Irregularly sampled time series commonly occur in several domains where they present a significant challenge to standard deep learning models.
 In this paper, we propose a new deep learning framework for probabilistic interpolation of irregularly sampled time series that we call the \textit{Heteroscedastic Temporal Variational Autoencoder} (HeTVAE).
 HeTVAE includes a novel input layer to encode information about input observation sparsity, a temporal VAE architecture to propagate uncertainty due to input sparsity, and a heteroscedastic output layer to enable variable uncertainty in output interpolations.
-Our results show that the proposed architecture is better able to reflect variable uncertainty through time due to sparse and irregular sampling than a range of baseline and traditional models, as well as recently proposed deep latent variable models that use homoscedastic output layers.\footnote{Implementation available at \url{https://github.com/reml-lab/hetvae}.}
+Our results show that the proposed architecture is better able to reflect variable uncertainty through time due to sparse and irregular sampling than a range of baseline and traditional models, as well as recent deep latent variable models that use homoscedastic output layers.\footnote{Implementation available at \texttt{https://github.com/reml-lab/hetvae}}